hoytech/quadrable/README.md

 Quadrable does not do this.
 Instead, every time a node is added, a numeric 64-bit incrementing `nodeId` is allocated and the node is stored with this key.
 Although records are not de-duplicated, there are several advantages to this scheme:

 * Nodes are clustered together in the database based on when they were created.
 This takes advantage of the phenomenon known as [locality of reference](https://medium.com/@adamzerner/spatial-and-temporal-locality-for-dummies-b080f2799dd).
-In particular, the top few levels of nodes in a tree are likely to reside in the same or nearby B+tree pages.
+In particular, the top few levels of nodes in a tree are likely to reside in the same or nearby B+ tree pages.
 * When garbage collecting unneeded nodes, no locking or reference counting is required.
 A list of collectable nodeIds can be assembled using an LMDB read-only transaction, which does not interfere with any other transactions.
 The nodeIds it finds can simply be deleted from the tree.
 Since nodeIds are never reused, nobody could've "grabbed it back".
 * Intermediate nodes don't store the hashes of their two children nodes, but instead just the nodeIds.
 This means these references occupy `8*2 = 16` bytes, rather than `32*2 = 64`.